NLnetLabs/unbound/doc/unbound.conf.rst

     authentication.
     If no cert bundle, it uses only these certificates.
     On windows this option uses the certificates from the cert store.
-    Use the :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` option on
+    Use the :ref:`tls-cert-bundle<unbound.conf.tls-cert-bundle>` option on
     other systems.
     On other systems, this option enables the system certificates.